bravoalpha79/k9-zen/test_procedure.md

 1. In the footer, click on the Facebook icon.
 Check that the Facebook homepage opens in a new browser window.
 2. In the footer, click on the Twitter icon.
 Check that the Twitter homepage opens in a new browser window.
 3. In the footer, click on the Instagram icon.
 Check that the Instagram homepage opens in a new browser window.
 4. In the footer, click on the YouTube icon.
-Check that the Youtube homepage opens in a new browser window.
+Check that the YouTube homepage opens in a new browser window.

 **IC-2a**:
 From **_Training_** page, repeat actions 1 through 4 of **IC-2**.